GitNil07/GitNil07.github.io/_pages/toolkit.md

 **worldoftechservicepage@gmail.com**

+You will receive the toolkit within 12–24 hours (usually sooner).

+If you don’t receive it within 24 hours, please resend your confirmation email.
 You will receive the toolkit via email.

 ## Want coaching instead?

 If you would like personalised support, you can also contact me about 1:1 coaching.